ucdavis/ecs132/Hwk/Hwk3.md

 * Time is discrete, similar to the epochs in the ALOHA model.

-* At the beginning of an epoch, each existing call either terminates with probability p, or continues with probability 1-p.
+* At the beginning of an epoch, each call currently in service either terminates with probability p, or continues with probability 1-p.
 The calls act independently of each other, and through time.
 Concerning the latter, for instance, the probability of a specific call continuing through its first epoch but ending in the second is (1-p)p.